dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview

-This document outlines the technical strategy for implementing the Cycle Navigator feature.
-The implementation will require new data structures for storing historical responses, enhancements to the frontend state management, new IPC channels, and backend logic for data persistence.
+This document outlines the technical strategy for implementing the Cycle Navigator and PCPP persistence.
+The implementation will require a structured data format for storing historical data, enhancements to the frontend state management, new IPC channels, and robust backend logic for data persistence.

 ## 2. Data Structure and Persistence